Fmak95/DS-Portfolio/README.md

 As part of my graduate research I developed a point tracking algorithm that can detect a user's thumb when they are interacting with a smartphone.
 This point tracking algorithm is used as part of a data labelling pipeline to gather points of interest in videos similar to the one shown above.
 This algorithm has helped us cut down manual labelling costs by up to 80%.

+# Natural Language Processing:
+## Bag of Words Meets Bag of Popcorn
+<a href="https://nbviewer.jupyter.org/github/Fmak95/Bag-of-words-meet-bag-of-popcorn/tree/master/Notebooks/">nbviewer</a> <a href="https://github.com/Fmak95/Bag-of-words-meet-bag-of-popcorn/tree/master/Notebooks">Github</a>

+In this notebook I try to identify if a movie review is positive or negative.
+This notebook gave me lots of experience with word modelling (Bag of Words, Word Vectors, idf) as well as deep learning practice (RNNs and LSTMs).

+## Data Science Job Market Analysis
+<a href="https://nbviewer.jupyter.org/github/Fmak95/DataScience_JobMarket_Analysis/blob/master/notebooks/exploration.ipynb">nbviewer</a> <a href="https://github.com/Fmak95/DataScience_JobMarket_Analysis">Github</a>

+For this project, I gathered job posting data online by creating a web scraper and then performed analysis to gain insights about what skills are most sought after.

 # Data Exploration
 ## Two Sigma Connect: Rental Listing Inquiries
 <a href="https://nbviewer.jupyter.org/github/Fmak95/RentalListingInquiries/blob/master/RentalListingInquiries.ipynb">nbviewer</a> <a href="https://github.com/Fmak95/RentalListingInquiries/blob/master/RentalListingInquiries.ipynb">Github</a>